ObelusFamily/Parts-Unlimited-OySUI/readme.md

 - Bug fix [Update in package json file on the start script for backend.
 It is now "rails s" insted of "yarn start"]
 - A documentation update [Added more information about what is needed and the project setup]

+###  21-06-21

+- Bug Fix when loading the application without data in the DB.
+- Adding Data to the seeds.rb file